check-spelling/vector/website/content/en/highlights/2022-04-06-disk-buffer-v2-stable.md

 documentation and migration procedures and so on.

 We called the new implementation `disk_v2` to distinguish it from `disk`.
-You were able to specify this in your buffer configuration to opt in to using them when in beta.
+You were able to specify this in your buffer configuration to opt-in to using them when in beta.
 Now that we're comfortable marking the new implementation as stable, we've changed their name so that `disk_v2` is now `disk`, and what used to be `disk` is now `disk_v1`.